Namo tassa bhagavato arahato sammāsambuddhassa

 Through the power of this may joyous victory be yours.1

-The Saṅghabhedasutta commences with the opening phrase —‘evaṃ me sutaṃ’— which points to the historical fact that this sutta was witnessed and then reiterated by the Venerable Ānanda who thus introduced all texts, that were heard by him personally. Ānanda was questioned during the First Dhamma Council by the Venerable Mahā Kassapa about the time, the place and the content of the suttas of the Buddha which were heard by Ānanda who had a computer-like memory and supernormal ability of recollection.2
+The Saṅghabhedasutta commences with the opening phrase evaṃ me sutaṃ which points to the historical fact that this sutta was witnessed and then reiterated by the Venerable Ānanda, who introduced in this way all texts that were heard by him personally. Ānanda, who had a computer-like memory and supernormal ability of recollection,2 was questioned during the First Dhamma Council by the Venerable Mahā Kassapa about the time, the place and the content of the suttas of the Buddha which were heard by him.

 Devadatta was the famous antagonist of the Buddha and a brother or half-brother of Ānanda.
-They both had entered the order along with four friends under their barber Upāli.
-Devadatta had tried to kill the Buddha three times by the help of his friend King Ajātasattu but never could succeed in this.
-The king was finally forced to withdraw his patronage from Devadatta, because an outrage broke out amongst the folks of Rājagaha after his last attempt to have the Buddha killed in public by the king’s intoxicated powerful elephant Nālāgiri.
-When it approached the Buddha gently touched Nālāgiri with all suffusing mettā and it kneeled down, paying its respect to the Buddha.
+They both had entered the order, along with four friends, under their barber Upāli.
+Devadatta had tried to kill the Buddha three times with the help of his friend King Ajātasattu but never succeeded.
+The king was finally forced to withdraw his patronage from Devadatta due to the folks of Rājagaha being outraged at his last attempt to have the Buddha killed in public using the king’s intoxicated, powerful elephant Nālāgiri.
+When it approached, the Buddha gently touched Nālāgiri with an all-suffusing mettā and it kneeled down, paying its respect to the Buddha.

 The animosity of Devadatta towards the Buddha had increased over many lives, starting from their first encounter when both of them had been merchants.
-At that time Devadatta was the first to come across an extremely poor grandmother with her granddaughter, whose only possession of value was an heirloom, a golden bowl from which they ate.
-Although the gold was covered its true value was immediately understood by the hawker Devadatta, but unknown to its owners.
-Instead of giving it its true value he threw it away in order to express its worthlessness, planning to come back later and get it for nothing.
+At that time Devadatta was the first to come across an extremely poor old woman, with her granddaughter, whose only possession of value was an heirloom, a golden bowl from which they ate.
+Although the gold was covered, its true value was immediately understood by the hawker, Devadatta, but unknown to its owners.
+Instead of expressing its true value, he threw it away to convey its worthlessness, planning to come back later and get it for nothing.
 In the meantime the Bodhisatta, being a hawker himself, came to the same place and exchanged the bowl for its true value and left.
 When Devadatta returned and found out what had happened, he ran after the Bodhisatta who had in the meantime crossed the nearby river.
-Realizing that he had played off his chance by pure greed, Devadatta got so upset that his heart burst and he fell down dead.
+Realizing that he had missed his chance from pure greed, Devadatta got so upset that his heart burst and he fell down dead.
 Many Jātakas (birth stories of previous existences of the Buddha) relate further occurrences and how each time the hatred of Devadatta towards the Bodhisatta increased.

 Some concluding notes on important terms used in this sutta: